Diarrhoea and Drugs

 pharmacists are consulted, they also recommend drugs more often than ORT - despite knowing

+better.
 Families often combine modem medical treatment - ORT and drugs - and traditional

 practices - changes in feeding, use of teas and herbal remedies - to manage childhood